Parihsz/scripting-tags/what-is-return.md

   return x + y -- returns the sum of x and y end

--- Using the Result
+local sum = add(5, 3)
--- You use your meal by storing it in a variable: local sum = add(5, 3) print(sum)  -- Outputs: 8
+print(sum)  -- Outputs: 8
 ```